-The sessions are usually once a week and a day and time are agreed by the Counsellor and client.
-At the end of 6 weeks there will be a review to assess how the counselling is progressing; the parent or parents may wish to be involved in this session, which again can be discussed and arranged.
+The sessions are usually once a week depending on the need of the client.
+A day and time are agreed with the therapist.
+There can be a review to assess how the therapy is progressing; the parent or parents may wish to be involved in this session, which again can be discussed and arranged if appropriate.
 This session will respect the guidelines of confidentiality for the client.

 Some of the issues that we deal with are low self-esteem, confidence building, anxiety, bullying, panic attacks, stress & anger management, bereavement counselling, and suicide intervention.

 Doctor’s referral is not essential, but depending on the issue being dealt with it may be necessary to get a GP’s professional opinion.